pacslab/ChainFaaS/README.md

 - [BlockchainNetwork](https://github.com/pacslab/ChainFaaS/tree/master/BlockchainNetwork) has the details of the implemented Hyperledger Fabric.

-## Documentations
+## Documentation
-For more details about this project, visit the [documentations website](https://chainfaas.readthedocs.io/).
+For more details about this project, visit the [documentation website](https://chainfaas.readthedocs.io/).

 ## Publications
-The [peer reviewd paper of this project](https://ieeexplore.ieee.org/document/9143110) is published in IEEE Access journal.
+The [peer reviewed paper of this project](https://ieeexplore.ieee.org/document/9143110) is published in IEEE Access journal.

 ## Citation